-a) The Appellant owns and operates a 12 MW mini hydro based power project established on left bank of Krishnaraja Sagar Dam, Mandya District in the State of Karnataka.
-The Appellant had executed Power Purchase Agreement (PPA) dated 20.01.2005 with Respondent No. 4, which was assigned to Respondent No. 2 on 10.06.2005.
+a) The Appellant owns and operates a 4 MW mini hydro based power project established on left bank of Krishnaraja Sagar Dam, Mandya District, in the State of Karnataka.
+The Appellant had executed Power Purchase Agreement (PPA) dated 19.6.2006 with Respondent No. 2.
 This PPA is approved by the State Commission.
 The tariff, payment and other terms and conditions are regulated as per the PPA.
-The State Commission vide order dated 18.8.2005 approved standardised PPA for procurement of power from Non-Conventional Sources of energy (NCEs) including min-hydel projects.
+The State Commission vide order dated 18.8.2005 approved standardised PPA for procurement of power from Non-Conventional sources of Energy NCEs) including mini-hydel projects.

-- b) The whole issue between the Appellant and Respondent No. 2 is due to raising HT bills on the Appellant for imported energy when there is no generation/ importing energy more than 10% of the installed capacity and deduction of 115% of the imported energy from energy pumped into the grid instead of that specified in PPA. - c) The Appellant invoked Article 9.3 of the PPA and issued a payment default notice dated 11.07.2013.
-The Respondent No. 2 did not agree to the payment default and asked for the details vide letter dated 22.07.2013.
+- b) The basic issue between the Appellant and Respondent No. 2 is due to raising HT bills on the Appellant for imported energy when there is no generation/ importing energy more than 10% of the installed capacity and deduction of 115% of the imported energy from energy pumped into the grid instead of 105% (as provided in PPA). - c) The Appellant invoked Article 9.3 of the PPA and issued a payment default notice dated 11.7.2013.
+The Respondent No. 2 did not agree to the payment default and asked for the details vide letter dated 22.7.2013.
 Correspondences took place between the Appellant and the Respondent No. 2 for claims and counter claims.
-Reconciliation meeting was also held between the parties, but no outcome came forth. - d) The Appellant vide letter dated 21.08.2013 issued termination notice of the PPA and requested the Respondent No. 2 to grant "No Objection Certificate" (NOC) for intra state open access for sale of power to third parties.
+Reconciliation meeting was also held between the parties, but no outcome came forth. - d) The Appellant vide letter dated 21.8.2013 issued termination notice of the PPA and requested the Respondent No. 2 to grant "No Objection Certificate" (NOC) for intra state open access for sale of the power to third parties.
 Respondent No. 2 vide letter dated 24.8.2013 rejected the termination of PPA by the Appellant. - e) The Appellant filed petition, O.P.
-No. 26 of 2013 on 11.10.2013 with the State Commission seeking direction to declare the valid termination of PPA and grant of NOC for intra state open access.
-During the course of hearings the Respondent No. 2 vide letter dated 13.08.2014 requested Appellant to execute supplementary

-PPA for charging HT industrial tariff from the Appellant.
-In July, 2013 the Respondent No. 2 also sought clarifications from the State Commission regarding 115% of imported energy deduction vs 105% (in other PPA dated 19.06.2006 of the Appellant) of imported energy deduction.
-The State Commission clarified in July, 2013 that 115% of imported energy deduction is valid.
+No. 2 of 2014 on 10.1.2014 with the State Commission seeking direction to declare the valid termination of PPA and grant of NOC for intra state open access.
+During the course of hearings the Respondent No. 2 vide its letter requested the Appellant to execute supplementary PPA for charging HT industrial tariff from the Appellant.
+In July, 2013 the Respondent No. 2 also sought clarifications from the State Commission regarding 115% of imported energy deduction vs 105% of imported energy deduction.
+The State Commission clarified vide its letter dated 12.07.2013 that 115% of imported energy deduction is valid.

-- f) The State Commission vide Impugned Order dated 13.11.2014 rejected the claims of the Appellant. - Aggrieved by the Impugned Order passed by the State Commission, the Appellant has preferred the present appeal on following grounds: - i.
-Whether the 2nd Respondent had bonafide reasons for raising HT bills on the Petitioner for the imported energy, when there was no generation? - ii.
-Whether 2nd Respondent could have arbitrarily raised HT bills amounting to Rs.
-24 per kWh? - Whether 1st Respondent Commission's clarifications entitled the 2nd Respondent to deduct 115% energy can be deducted in respect of billing of import energy by NCEs? - iv.
-Whether the Appellant could terminate the PPA in the event of default?
+- f) The State Commission vide its Impugned Order dated 13.11.2014 rejected the claims of the Appellant. - 8.
+Aggrieved by the Impugned Order passed by the State Commission, the Appellant has preferred the present appeal on following grounds: - a) Whether the 2nd Respondent had bonafide reasons for raising HT bills on the Petitioner for the imported energy, when there was no generation? - b) Whether 1st Respondent Commission's clarifications entitled the 2nd Respondent to deduct 115% energy can be deducted in respect of billing of import energy by NCEs? - c) Whether the Appellant could terminate the PPA in the event of default? - d) Whether the PPA does not envisage termination for so called minor defaults?